 - They have managed to build communities around their blogs.

-- They use more than one ways to make money.
-They have their own products but they also make money from affiliate marketing and selling ad space.
+- They use more than one way to make money.
+They have their own products, but they also make money from affiliate marketing and selling ad space.

-- They have been blogging for years and it took them a number of years to get to the point of making a living from their blogs.
+- They have been blogging for years, and it took them several years to get to the point of making a living from their blogs.

 If you have made it to this point, I will let you go with this:

-Everyone can use a blog to make money online.
-The amount of money you will make depends on the amount of work you are willing to allocate to make it happen.
+Everyone can learn how to start a blog and make money.
+The amount of money you will make depends on how much work you are willing to allocate to make it happen.